Kamal-2500/Delivery-System/README.md

-# Delivery APIs Implementation
+# Delivery System Implementation

-This document outlines the implementation of the delivery APIs in the backend using Node.js, TypeScript, Express, and MySQL.
+The Delivery System enables users to manage deliveries efficiently, offering secure authentication with login and registration APIs.
+It includes delivery functionalities such as calculating charges, booking deliveries, canceling bookings, and check booking status ensuring a seamless experience.

 ## Technologies Used
 - **Node.js**: A JavaScript runtime environment for server-side development.